Marat-Shainurov/fastapi_secrets/readme.md

 8. /requirements.txt - main project dependencies.

 # Testing
-All the endpoint are covers by pytest test in /tests/test_main.py
+All the endpoints are covered by pytest tests in /tests/test_main.py

 # Security
 CORSMiddleware settings are added to the app in main.py.